Warehouse: To Automate or Not to Automate

 Distributors, like those in the beverage industry or other industries who deal with a large number of SKUs and increasingly demanding customers, are always searching for meaningful ways to increase productivity in their distribution processes, lower operating costs, and differentiate themselves in a crowded market by accommodating fickle consumer taste paired with frequent launches of new products.
 So how are the most successful companies winning in this fiercely competitive environment?
 Through automation.

-Automating warehouses and order fulfillment operations has become the primary strategy to ensure the realization of supply chain productivity and fiscal goals while maximizing customer service levels.
+Automating warehouses and implementing options such as dark warehouses and micro-fulfillment centers have become primary strategies to ensure the realization of supply chain productivity and fiscal goals while maximizing customer service levels.
 Here are eight operational considerations to drive organizational competency for automated distribution systems.

 1. Improving Order Accuracy

 With increasing demand leading to a higher number and higher frequency of deliveries, the need for timely and accurate order fulfillment is key.
 Automation can immediately increase an organization’s order accuracy by up to several percentage points.
 This leads to reduced operational costs and an increase in customer service levels.